Clastify logo

 Faraday’s law

-In a coil with many turns, each turn adds to the total flux linkage.
+In a coil with many turns, every turn adds to the total flux linkage.
 Magnetic flux linkage is the product of the number of turns and the magnetic flux through each turn.
 Faraday’s law is

 Image